Skip to content

 How nutrition impacts brain health

-Melissa Kirkwood is a Bold trainer, certified nutrition coach, and wellness specialist.
+Meli Kirkwood is a Bold trainer, certified nutrition coach, and wellness specialist.
 Meli’s classes and workshops integrate movement and eating for better aging.
 In her talk at the Bold Summit, Meli discussed the gut-brain axis, and how what you eat can impact your brain health and mood.

 What are neurotransmitters?